eros938/secureHTTPs/README.md

 Recommendations will be provided based on the analysis results.
 ## Example

-When you enter a URL and click "Analyze," the tool will display information similar to the following:
+1. When you enter a URL and click "Analyze," the tool will display information similar to the following:

+2. Analyzing website: example.com

-Days until certificate expiration: 123
+3. Days until certificate expiration: 123

-Analyzing website: example.com
+4. **Output:**

-Protocol Version: TLSv1.3
+- Protocol Version: TLSv1.3
-Cipher Suite: ('TLS_AES_128_GCM_SHA256', 'TLSv1.3', 128)
+- Cipher Suite: ('TLS_AES_128_GCM_SHA256', 'TLSv1.3', 128)
-The current cipher suite is recommended.
+- The current cipher suite is recommended.

-Content Security Policy (CSP): default-src 'none'; script-src 'self'; object-src 'none'; base-uri 'self'; connect-src 'self'; frame-ancestors 'self'
+- Content Security Policy (CSP): default-src 'none'; script-src 'self'; object-src 'none'; base-uri 'self'; connect-src 'self'; frame-ancestors 'self'
-Contribution
-Feel free to contribute by forking the repository and submitting pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.